 A Child Waits Foundation’s Grant Program is specifically designed to help older children and children with special needs who are still living in international orphanages to become part of a family.

 The Gift of Adoption Fund provides grants to those with an approved and current home study from a licensed and accredited adoption agency.
 The number of biological children or adopted children in the home does not impact eligibility.
 Grants are awarded regardless of religion, race, age, marital status, or sexual orientation.

 Parenthood for Me is a wonderful non-profit organization that offers grants for both adoption and medical intervention.
-Their first grants totaling $12,000 went to 4 families in July 2010.
-This is a new organization, but their early success will hopefully only result in even more money becoming available for hopeful families.
+Their first grants, totaling $12,000, went to 4 families in July 2010.

 Resources4Adoption is run by an adoptive parent who did tons of research on grants and loans while she was going through the adoption process.
-She was frustrated by the lack of up-to-date and consolidated information so she has taken it upon herself to help you make sense of your options.
+She was frustrated by the lack of up-to-date and consolidated information, so she took it upon herself to help other adopting parents make sense of their options.

 Shaohannah’s Hope provides grants to families adopting orphans.
 Funding priority is based on need.

 ABBA Fund provides interest-free loans for Christian couples who are adopting.